 With all the mining of silver throughout the world came different styles and different ways to wear silver.
 Silver has always been known to enhance the beauty of precious stones such as diamonds when the stones are placed in a silver ring or silver necklace setting.
 Many powerful men and women throughout the ages would wear magnificent items to show off their power.

-Silver jewelry comes in a variety of styles and textures.
+Silver comes in a variety of styles and textures.
 The usual silver that is seen on jewelry is usually highly polished and reflects the light beautifully.
 However, silver also comes in a variety of different finishes such as rhodium jewelry.
 It gives silver the characteristic of white gold with its silver but slightly darker finish.

-One of the main drawbacks to silver jewelry is its tendency to tarnish.
+One of the main drawbacks to silver is its tendency to tarnish.
 This is caused from the slightest impurities in the silver which react with the air.
 Silver polish and other remedies have been created through to the ages to keep silver looking its best.

-The most popular silver jewelry style today is sterling silver jewelry which is actually 92.5% silver.
+The most popular silver style today is sterling silver which is actually 92.5% silver.
 The other make up percentage is either copper, zinc, or nickel.
 This silver is popular because its more durable than pure silver yet still maintains its beauty.